lad-ans/pokedex_compose/README.md

-An android application based on kotlin ketpack compose library
+An android application based on kotlin jetpack compose library